 You should usually allow four to six weeks after your operation to allow your scars to heal.
 It is then safe to have sex - as long as you feel comfortable.
-If you experience any discomfort or dryness, you may wish to try a vaginal lubricant.
+If you experience any discomfort or dryness (which is more common if your ovaries have been removed at the time of the hysterectomy), you may wish to try a vaginal lubricant.
 You can buy this from your local pharmacy.